thinkocapo/replay/README.md

 - golang script for grabbing x events of type y from DB and send to Sentry,io
 - gloang script on a crontab (macbook cronjob) every hour
 - naming Transport

+Python
+- import logger for python
+- can rename proxy endpoints with /save /forward since the number /2 /3 is really for project Id? confirm it does/nt work

 PIII
 - new visual